Kary’s version of Trader Joe’s Gluten Free Oatmeal Cookies with Peanut Butter and Chocolate Chips

 No nuts ½ cup sunflower seeds or chopped walnuts

 Preheat oven to 350 degrees Fahrenheit.
 Make sure the butter is at room temperature, soft enough to mix with the brown sugar and sugar in a large mixing bowl and beat until creamy.
+Mix in one egg at a time, add vanilla, baking soda then blen.
 Mix in peanut butter.
-Stir in the oats, chocolate chips and nuts, if adding.
+Stir in the oats, chocolate chips, if adding nuts mix in now.

 I place a Silpat on a cookie sheet or you can lightly grease the cookie sheet or use parchment paper to line the cookie sheet to bake the cookies on.